Knitting Supplies: Detailed List of Products for the Beginner Knitter

 straight-knitting-needles.jpg

 These needles are precisely what they say they are.
 They are straight with a point at one end and a knob at the other end.
 They usually come in different lengths.
-Longer ones are used to make garments such as sweaters, and the shorter ones are perfect for scarves.
+We use straight needles to work with fabric that is flat, such as scarves.

 Circular Needles